our free app, we take care of the rest!

 By getting a premium subscription, you're helping support those who can't afford it, and increasing the amount of goodness in the world!

-If you'd to support us in other ways, tell your friends, like our facebook page, and subscribe to our email announcements.
+If you'd to support us in other ways than money, tell your friends, like our facebook page

 One option is to plug into your TV another connection, one from your computer/laptop to your TV and watch it there.
 It works in HD.